Powerful Unreal Engine Plugin that imports assets from FModel

 1. Find a asset in FModel, and save it by right clicking and pressing Save Properties.
 Locate the file on your computer and copy the location.

-2. Press onto the JsonAsAsset button on your tool-bar, and a file import should pop-up. <img align="right" width="220" height="98" src=https://github.com/user-attachments/assets/514d7661-f2f6-4343-8c9c-ed875ddb5156>
+2. Press onto the JsonAsAsset button on your tool-bar, and a file import should pop-up. <img align="right" width="206" height="96" src=https://github.com/user-attachments/assets/6a9bf925-484b-4c23-b0ed-c59d58c5d07c>

-3. Paste in the file's path, select the file and press open.
+3. Select the file and press open.

-4. The asset will import, and bring you to the created asset in the content browser. (if the asset type is supported)
+4. The asset will import, and bring you to the created asset in the content browser.

 Common Errors 🐛